 We’re back to the world of cosmetics, as the perennial superstar of the cosmetics supply industry uses Shopify to provide the best possible experience for their customers.
 They expertly integrate AI chatbots into their storefront to assist customers in finding the ideal items and have expertly categorized their stock for maximum searchability.

 Death Wish Coffee Company

 This coffee company capitalized on a free commercial spot during the Super Bowl to earn an astonishing $2,000 per minute from their Shopify store.
 Yes, that’s per minute, and thanks to Shopify’s robust underlying infrastructure, they were more than prepared to handle the massive influx of traffic that came in the wake of the Super Bowl appearance.

 This multi-million dollar line of swimwear made its debut in 2012 when they came to the realization that e-commerce was the retail wave of the future.
+And they were right recent ecommerce statistics suggests that online retail sales will reach $4.5 trillion by the year 2021.
 Since then, this brand that specializes in reasonably-priced bikinis has fulfilled their mission of selling swimwear they would actually want and racked up over $60 million in sales as a result.

 When you think of Tesla, you’re almost certainly thinking of electric cars and the company’s co-founder and familiar public face, Elon Musk.
 Tesla has shown that even the automobile market can be thriving in online markets, as their Shopify store is one of the most successful and easiest to use around, bringing them revenue into the billions each year.